-Prerequisite: (R) (W) (M), PHYS 1214
+Prerequisite: (R) (W) Math 0203 or adequate math placement test score, PHYS

 3 CREDITS Students will learn computer simulation and modeling techniques for micro-electromechanical systems.
 Students will learn to design, analyze, and evaluate the performance of a variety of MEMS devices.